Webcomic / Anti-Heroes

 - I Will Show You X: Keriss to a con, er, lizard.

 Keriss: Well, I also happen to have a free sample. (draws her weapons) This is Free, and this is Sample.
 Want some?

 - Levitating Lotus Position: Turrick appears like this in Keriss' drug-induced trip.

-- My Catfight Sense Is Tingling: Kaal shows us his in "You Didn't Think it Was Natural, Did You?"
+- My Significance Sense Is Tingling: Kaal can sense a cat fight occurring in a neaby area.
+He shows us this in "You Didn't Think it Was Natural, Did You?"

 - Ninja Maid: The bugbear maid has rogue levels.

 - Ninja Pirate Zombie Robot: Lana is interested in multi-classing.

 Vampire kung fu rogue-wizard has awesome written all over it.